-- If that isn't possible, cool the rice as quickly as possible (ideally within 1 hour).
+- If that is not possible, cool the rice as quickly as possible (ideally within 1 hour).

 - Keep rice in the fridge for no more than 1 day until reheating.

-- When you reheat any rice, always check the dish is steaming hot all the way through.
+- When you reheat rice, always check that it's steaming hot all the way through.

 - Do not reheat rice more than once.

-Read the answers to more questions about healthy eating.
+Read answers to more questions about healthy eating.